jherr/sentiment/README.md

 https://github.com/thisandagain/sentiment

 Which is largely the same algorithm for node.js.
 This version includes one refinement which is some extra code to handle a few two-word cases that appear in the dictionary.

+The difference between this gem and the 'sentiment' gem is that it does not use a web service.
+On the downside the simple sentimate gem doesn't support multiple languages and, most likely, has a much simpler algorithm for deducing sentiment.

 ## Contributing